October 6-8, 2017

 Webelos Woods is a camp out designed to introduce Webelos to the many outdoor adventures of Boy Scouting.
 This awesome weekend event includes patrol-method camping and Scout activities.
 On Saturday morning, Webelos patrols compete in Webelos skills (first aid, fire building, camping skills, archery, BB guns, catapult building, games, knots) and during the afternoon local Boy Scout troops teach basic Boy Scout skills.
 The patrols are judged on patrol flag and yell, resources, leadership, teamwork, skill demonstration and Scout spirit.

-Webelos registration is typically $10 and includes and includes activity fees, camping fees and a patch.
-Adult registration is $3 and includes activity fees and camping fee.
-T-shirts are available for additional cost, and must be pre-ordered by 9/22/17.
+Webelos Scout registration is $10 and includes activity and camping fees.
+Adult registration is $3 and includes activity and camping fees.

 What to Bring